apigee/consumer-data-standards-au/README-5G.md

 [ ] remove oidc mock proxies from 5g branch

-[ ] deploy oidc mock provider to app engine
+[x] deploy oidc mock provider to app engine

+[ ] tie the oidc hostname with invocation points

-[ ] refactor docker as a separate install; it might be considered extra hassle  to setup docker et all if not really required
+[x] refactor docker as a separate install; it might be considered extra hassle  to setup docker et all if not really required

-[ ] final compare of proxy states
+[x] final compare of proxy states

 [ ] metrics server not touched

-[ ] ahr: add nip.io gxlbs
+[ ] ./setup/deployCDSAdminWithRealMetrics.sh

 ## Quick Start